cbennett07/demo-swf-app-chris/README.md

 #### Create the `SoldierController.java`

-Add the following code to the `SoldierController.java` file, but replace my name in the package name with your name on all occurences:
+Add the following code to the `SoldierController.java` file, but `replace test` in the package name and imports with `your name` on all occurrences:

 ```java
 package demoswfapptest.demoswfapptest.controller;